 Part bar, part restaurant, full outdoor patio greatness, ERB has quickly established itself as one of the more reliable places to grab a drink in the Arts District.
-There never seems to be a line, the cocktails are tremendous, and their back patio is one of our favorites.
-The vibe outside is definitely more laid-back compared to the interior bar, but sometimes sitting around and drinking cocktails with friends under the stars is what your Saturday night needs.
+There never seems to be a line, the cocktails are tremendous, and their laid-back patio is one of our favorite places to sit around and drink cocktails with friends.
+Get the burger and the biscuits while you’re here.

-Many of downtown's outlying neighborhoods are seeing a major halo effect from its ongoing gentrification, but Historic Filipinotown isn’t really one of them (yet).
-But that didn’t stop Crawford’s from opening its doors as an absolutely perfect bar for an area that desperately needed one.
-The small interior has a weird, dive-y feel to it, with a few scattered tables around, a pool table, and Buck Hunter in the corner.
+Historic Filipinotown doesn’t have many bars - but Crawfords more than makes up for the lack of places to drink in this neighborhood.
+The small interior has a weird, dive-y feel to it, with a few scattered tables, a pool table, and Buck Hunter in the corner.
 The real hidden secret though?
 The fantastic fried chicken sandwiches you can order at the bar.

 Oh, The Edison - where would downtown even be without you?
-The massive nightlife mecca (in the basement of an old downtown nuclear power plant) might be the biggest reason the cool kids even gave DTLA a shot a few years back.
-But despite the fact that its initial allure is long gone, The Edison definitely still holds up.
-And with everything from a game room to a live music venue to private lounges and girls swinging from the ceiling, it’d be hard for anyone in your crew to walk away bored.
+The massive nightlife mecca (in the basement of an old downtown nuclear power plant) might be the biggest reason DTLA started feeling cool again.
+And despite the fact that its initial allure is long gone, The Edison definitely still holds up.
+With everything from a game room to a live music venue to private lounges and people swinging from the ceiling, it’d be hard for anyone in your crew to walk away bored.

-Greetings from the best new brewery downtown.
+Greetings from the best brewery downtown.
 Mumford might not be the biggest or the flashiest in the area, but the beer being cranked out of here can’t be beat.
 That said, their taproom on the Little Tokyo/Arts District border isn’t some sad cave you can’t find.
-It’s bright, airy, and a fantastic spot for hanging out with some friends on a lazy Saturday afternoon.
+It’s bright and airy and a fantastic spot for hanging out with some friends on a lazy Saturday afternoon.
 They’ve got tons of games (Connect Four, anyone?) and you can bring in any outside food you want.
-Done and done.

-If you’re downtown looking for craft cocktails, The Varnish is simply where you go.
-Yes, it’s a speakeasy, but no, you aren’t going to hate it.
-Lines do get long during peak weekends hours, but once inside, the atmosphere is surprisingly low-key.
-The place isn’t large, but there always seems to be a booth you and your friends are able to snag.
+Yes, Varnish is a speakeasy, but no, you aren’t going to hate it.
+Lines get long during peak weekend hours, but once you’re inside, the atmosphere is surprisingly low-key.
+Although the place isn’t large, there always seems to be a booth available for you and your friends.
 Getting hungry?
-Cole’s French dip sandwiches is attached and you can eat as many as you want at The Varnish.
+Cole’s is attached, and you can eat as many French dip sandwiches as you want at The Varnish.

-If you already know about The Escondite, you probably don’t want anyone else to.
-Because this somewhat hidden bar on the Little Tokyo/AD border has everything going for it - live music, no cover, great crowds, good cocktails, solid bar food, and a great little patio with views of downtown.
+If you already know about The Escondite, you probably don’t want anyone else to find out about it.
+Because this somewhat hidden bar on the Little Tokyo/AD border has everything going for it - live music, no cover, great crowds, good cocktails, solid bar food, and a little patio with views of downtown.
 Just don’t tell anyone.

-We get it - the arcade bar is on the verge of being extremely played out.
-But that doesn’t stop EightyTwo from being an all-out great time.
-The space is actually pretty large, with two separate rooms for games and an excellent outdoor courtyard if you’re not in the mood for some Game of Thrones pinball.
-Bonus: There’s a whole separate section with a nightly-rotating food truck for when the inevitable munchies make their appearance.
+The arcade bar is on the verge of being extremely played out.
+But that doesn’t stop EightyTwo from being a great time.
+The space is actually pretty large, with two separate rooms for games and an excellent outdoor courtyard if you’re not in the mood for Game of Thrones pinball.
+Bonus: there’s a whole separate section with a nightly-rotating food truck for when the munchies inevitably make their appearance.

-You’ve done the Angel City thing a few too many times and are looking for a change of scenery - hello, Arts District Brewing.
-One of the newest breweries to open downtown, the beer here is solid, but you and the crew are here for the fantastic space.
-There’s a massive bar, tons of open seating, and an entire wall dedicated to skee-ball.
+You’ve done the Angel City thing a few too many times and are looking for a change of scenery.
+Go to Arts District Brewing.
+There’s a massive bar, tons of open seating, and an entire wall dedicated to Skee-Ball.
 And if you get hungry, there’s a designated window where you can pick up all the chicken and burgers from Fritzi next door.